-Recommendation: If the amount produced by the calculation of fair compensation exceeds £160,000, I recommend Options UK Personal Pensions LLP pay Mr C the balance plus any interest on the balance as set out above.
+Recommendation: If the amount produced by the calculation of fair compensation exceeds £160,000, I recommend Options UK Personal Pensions LLP pay Mr L the balance plus any interest on the balance as set out above.

 The recommendation isn't part of my determination or award.
 Options UK Personal Pensions LLP doesn't have to do what I recommend.
-It's unlikely that Mr C could accept a decision and go to court to ask for the balance.
-Mr C may want to get independent legal advice before deciding whether to accept this final decision.
+It's unlikely that Mr L could accept a decision and go to court to ask for the balance and Mr L may want to get independent legal advice before deciding whether to accept my decision.